Naqsh E Jahan Iran

 Naqsh-e Jahan Square: Isfahan’s Extraordinary Centre

-Naqsh-e Jahan (Image of the World) is one of the largest public squares in the world — roughly 500 metres by 160 metres — built on the orders of Shah Abbas I between 1598 and 1629 as the centrepiece of his new Safavid capital.
-It’s also, by most assessments, one of the most beautiful squares on earth.
+Naqsh-e Jahan (Image of the World) is one of the second largest public squares in the world – roughly 500 metres by 160 metres – built on the orders of Shah Abbas I between 1598 and 1629 as the centrepiece of his new Safavid capital.
+It is also, by most reasonable assessments, one of the most beautiful squares on earth.
 Three of its four sides hold major buildings: the Shah Mosque (now the Imam Mosque) to the south, the Sheikh Lotfollah Mosque to the east, and the Ali Qapu Palace to the west.
 The northern side is occupied by the entrance to the Grand Bazaar.
+The entirety was built in a 30-year campaign of construction that remains one of the most sustained acts of urban creation in history.

 The square is now pedestrianised, the central area covered in grass with fountains, and the arcade around the perimeter houses tea shops, craft sellers, and carpet merchants.
 Horse-drawn carriages operate for tourists.
-It’s a working social space as much as a monument.
+It is a working social space as much as a monument, used for evening strolls and family picnics in a way that the tourist literature doesn’t always convey.

 The Shah Mosque (Imam Mosque)

-The mosque that dominates the south side of the square is the architectural apex of Safavid Iran.
-The portal facing the square is aligned with the square’s north-south axis; the prayer hall inside is rotated 45 degrees to face Mecca, which creates an unusual entry sequence through a pair of corridors.
-The dome is 54 metres high and covered in tiles that change from pale turquoise in flat light to deep cobalt in the sun.
-There’s an acoustic anomaly directly beneath the dome — clap your hands and count the echoes.
+The mosque dominating the south side of the square is the architectural apex of Safavid Iran.
+The portal facing the square is aligned with the square’s north-south axis; the prayer hall inside is rotated 45 degrees to face Mecca, which creates an unusual entry sequence through a pair of corridors that serves as spatial transition between the public square and the sacred interior.
+The dome is 54 metres high and covered in tiles that shift from pale turquoise in flat light to deep cobalt in direct sun.
+There is an acoustic anomaly directly beneath the dome – clap your hands and count the echoes.

 Non-Muslims may enter most of the complex.
-Women must cover their hair; a scarf is sufficient.
+Women must cover their hair; a scarf is sufficient and is a reasonable concession to make in a living place of worship.

 Sheikh Lotfollah Mosque

-This smaller mosque on the east side was a private mosque for the royal harem and has no minaret or public courtyard.
-The exterior tile work is lighter in colour than the Shah Mosque — pale cream and amber — and shifts through the day as the angle of light changes.
-The interior dome has a particularly fine sunburst pattern in the tilework that converges toward a centre point.
+This smaller mosque on the east side was built as a private mosque for the royal harem and has no minaret or public courtyard, which makes it architecturally unusual.
+The exterior tile work is lighter in colour than the Shah Mosque – pale cream and amber – and shifts through the day as light angle changes.
+The interior dome has a particularly fine sunburst pattern that converges toward a single centre point.
+It is the more intimate building and, on the same day, is often the more affecting one.

 Ali Qapu Palace

 The six-storey palace on the west side served as the gateway to the royal gardens behind.
-The throne room on the upper levels has remarkable plasterwork — carved niches in the shape of vases, urns, and other vessels, originally inlaid with ceramics.
+The throne room on the upper levels has remarkable plasterwork – carved niches in the shape of vases, urns, and vessels, originally inlaid with ceramics, designed as a music room where the acoustic properties of the hollow shapes softened sound.
 Much of the original decoration was damaged and some has been restored.
 The sixth floor has the best view over the square.

 The Bazaar

 The covered bazaar extends north from the square and is genuinely large, with sections dedicated to carpets, metalwork, spices, textiles, and everything else.
-Buying a carpet here requires patience and negotiation; the starting prices are not the final prices.
-If you’re not buying, it’s still worth an hour of wandering for the architecture of the vaulted passages and the general sensory experience.
+It is the kind of bazaar where it is possible to walk for an hour and still not have seen all of it.
+Buying a carpet here requires patience and negotiation; the starting prices are not the final prices, and the tea you are offered is genuinely intended to be enjoyed rather than merely a pressure tactic.
+If you are not buying, it is still worth an hour of wandering for the architecture of the vaulted passages.

 Practical Notes

-Staying in a traditional house hotel (many converted qajar-era buildings have been restored as boutique hotels around the square and the nearby bazaar) is the right choice for the ambiance alone.
+Staying in a traditional house hotel – many converted Qajar-era buildings around the square and the adjacent bazaar have been restored as boutique hotels – is the right choice for both comfort and atmosphere.
+These are typically quiet, beautifully detailed, and a few steps from the square.